Strange Behavior: Plot

 Bryan, the son of the Galesburg, Illinois mayor, is brutally murdered in his home, his body later found stuffed and posed as a scarecrow.
 Local policeman John Brady begins investigating the murder.
 Meanwhile, John's son Pete, a high school senior, sits in on a course at Galesburg University with his friend, Oliver.
 During the course, professor Gwen Parkinson screens a lecture by her late mentor, Dr. Le Sange, whom Pete's late mother, Catherine, once worked for.
 After the lecture, Pete agrees to become one of Gwen's test subjects in order to earn money for his college applications.
 Later, Pete attends a house party.
 During the party, one of his classmates, Waldo, is stabbed to death outside by a masked assailant, and Waldo's girlfriend Lucy is attacked and falls into the swimming pool.
 Pete and several others rush to save her, and the masked attacker flees; in the distance, he removes his mask, revealing himself to be Oliver.
 John subsequently questions Oliver, who says he cannot recall the events of the party as he was drunk.

-Medical examiners observe that Waldo's corpse has a bizarre surgical incision near his eye, and, upon scrutinizing the evidence, John concludes that two different people are responsible for the murders of Waldo and Bryan.
+Medical examiners observe that Waldo's corpse has a bizarre surgical incision near his eye, and, upon scrutinising the evidence, John concludes that two different people are responsible for the murders of Waldo and Bryan.
 Meanwhile, Pete attends one of Gwen's studies at a large laboratory, which hosts both human and animal tests.
 Gwen has Pete swallow a pill and repeat several words before dismissing him.
 After, he invites Caroline, a college student who works the front desk at the laboratory, on a date, and the two quickly begin a romance.
-The following day, a woman finds her son, Timothy, being dismembered in her bathroom by an unknown young woman; she phones police before being stabbed, and manages to tell her friend Mildred over the phone sparse details about the girls' appearance before having her throat slashed.
+The following day, a woman finds her son, Timothy, being dismembered in her bathroom by an unknown young woman; she phones police before being stabbed, and manages to tell her friend Mildred over the phone sparse details about the girl's appearance before having her throat slashed.